Course Code: CKL31 Full-time

 Further details on the content and modules are available on the Postgraduate College Calendar

 To apply for the MSc in Innovation, Commercialisation and Entrepreneurship:

-- you may also be considered if you do not meet the above academic criteria, but you have a minimum of three years relevant professional experience, subject to approval of the course directors and the Faculty of Commerce
+- Consideration may also be given to applicants who do not meet the above academic criteria, but who have a mimimum of three years relevant professional experience, subject to approval of the Programme Directors and the School of Business.

 The additional/supplementary statement must be completed during the online application process.

 If your first language is not English, you will be required to sit either an IELTS test or a recognised equivalent test as approved by the faculty.
 The minimum requirement is an IELTS score of 6.5 with no individual section lower than 6.0.
 An exception may be granted where you have been awarded a university degree in which the overall content has been delivered in the English language.
 Further information on English Language Requirements can be found at http://www.ucc.ie/en/study/postgrad/how/